Frequently Asked Questions

 - Lack of WiFi signal: Take the product out of your fermenter and place it close to your router.
 If in this situation data is received, check your wifi setup to improve the connection.

-In most of the cases the wifi connection is not strong enough to transfer the data to your network.
+In most cases the wifi connection is not strong enough to transfer the data to the internet.
 It is recommend to position your router close to the fermentation setup to have the best signal.

 In the right lower corner of your brew you will see the "WiFi signal".
-The minimum strength needed for good reception is at least -70 dB.
-When your signal is lower than this, try to improve the signal by placing your extender/router closer to the fermenter.
+The minimum strength needed for good reception is at least -70 dB (values closer to zero are better).
+When your signal is lower than this (father away from zero), try to improve the signal by placing your extender/router closer to the fermenter.